 Investors shouldn’t have to sacrifice profits to gain more transparency.

 The benefit of the new leasing standards is greater transparency for investors looking at financial reporting around lease liabilities.
 However, the ability to provide the new information has come with significant administrative costs.
 We do not think that shareholders should have to suffer lower profits to get access to new information.
 So we built features into LeaseAccelerator that enable organizations to recover the costs of their investment in 18 months or less.
 In addition to complying with the accounting rules, CFOs can tap into our spend analytics to identify the waste and inefficiency in their lease portfolios — things like maverick leasing, ghost assets, and evergreen rents.

 Using our lease administration technology, organizations can realize enough savings to effectively self-fund the subscription to our software.

 No One is More Passionate about Optimizing Your Leasing Program

 We love lease accounting!
 We eat, sleep, and breathe this stuff.
 And we would love to be your vendor of choice for lease accounting software.

-We’ve staffed our organizations a rock-star team of leasing experts, each with decades of experience working at multinational corporations, Big Four firms, financial software vendors, and leasing companies.
-These include leaders that built and managed billion-dollar leasing programs at some of the world’s largest companies including Dell, ExxonMobil, AT&T, Nestle, and Bombardier.
+We’ve staffed our organization with a rock-star team of leasing experts, each with decades of experience working at multinational corporations, Big Four firms, financial software vendors, and/or leasing companies.
+These include leaders that built and managed billion-dollar leasing programs at some of the world’s largest companies, including Dell, ExxonMobil, AT&T, Nestle, and Bombardier.

-We make these experts available for consultation from the initial sales and solution design process through implementation and the life of your journey with us.
+We make these experts available for consultation starting with the initial sales and solution design process and continuing throughout implementation and the life of your journey with us.
 We also make their ideas available 24×7 in our Expert Guide series.
-The library includes over 50 different guides, checklists, and templates that offer best practices on topics ranging from how to inventory your leases to optimize your month-end close.
+The library includes over 50 different guides, checklists, and templates that offer best practices on topics ranging from how to inventory your leases to optimizing your month-end close.